Motorcycle Accident Lawyers in Houston

 - Fatalities in car accidents decreased, however, those involving motorcycles increased.
 The most alarming trend that we can see over this time period is that the number of deaths in car accidents has been steadily decreasing since 2005 and the opposite is true for those who ride motorcycles.
 In the entire time period of 1975 to 2013 only two years did the number of Motorcyclist deaths exceed 5,000 and that was in 2007 and 2008.

 - Percentage of motorcycle accidents have increased and now exceed 10% every year since 2005.
-There are two reasons for this trend, the number of fatal car accidents have decreased while at the same time fatal motorcycle accidents have increased.
+There are two reasons for this trend, the number of fatal car and truck accidents have decreased while at the same time fatal motorcycle accidents have increased.

 Motorcycle Helmet Use Can Save Lives in an Accident